arunlingdev/StoryBook-React/README.md

 # StoryBook-React

-Use the Storybook CLI to install it in a single command.
-Run this inside your torybook project:
+Initial setup to create story book Use the Storybook CLI to install it in a single command:

 # Add Storybook:
 npx storybook init